 The Word of God is working today, bringing into existence a church, a wife for the Lamb, a body for Christ, that will be of the Substance and in the image of Christ.
 The Church will fulfill all that has been spoken in the Scriptures concerning the work and destiny of the Servant of the Lord.

 No person, no spirit, no authority or power of any kind can prevent the fulfillment of the Word of almighty God.
 In the future the heavens and the earth to which we are accustomed will be tossed aside as a soiled garment (Hebrews 1:12).
 But Christ, who is the Word of God and in whom all of the Word shall be fulfilled, will remain as powerful, as fresh, as vital, as perfect, as the moment the Word proceeded from the Father.
 So it is with all who do the will of God.
 (I John 2:17).

-That we henceforth be no more children, tossed to and fro, and carried about with every wind of doctrine, by the sleight of men, and cunning craftiness, whereby they lie in wait to deceive; (Ephesians 4:14)
+that we should no longer be children, tossed to and fro and carried about with every wind of doctrine, by the trickery of men, in the cunning craftiness of deceitful plotting, (Ephesians 4:14)

 It is characteristic of children that they are deceived easily.
 They do not possess the wisdom, strength, and purpose that come from experience.
 They are led with equal ease into truth and into error.